The Charsley Family

 He was on horseback too? - Yes, sir.

-in the cottage a discussion arose as to Tod Sloan's method of riding.
+the cottage a discussion arose as to Tod Sloan's method of riding.
+Mr.

-Mr. Charsley was in favour of Sloan's method for cross country riding,
+Charsley was in favour of Sloan's method for cross country riding, but all

-but all the other members of the party were against him.
-After lunch he
+the other members of the party were against him.
+After lunch he said to me

 The Coroner: Did he put himself in the position Sloan does?